temporalio/documentation/docs/content/how-to-develop-a-workflow-definition-in-go.md

 - Iterate over maps using `range`, because with `range` the order of the map's iteration is randomized (Use a Side Effect or an Activity.
 - Use the native `go` statement, `select` statement, or `chan` type (Use the [SDK Go API](#), [SDK Select API](#), and [SDK Channel API](#))
+- Call any external APIs, conduct any file I/O operations, talk to other services, etc (Use an Activity for these).

 <!--
 <RelatedReadList